fiolj/sparta/doc/global.rst

 The *surfmax* keyword
   determines the maximum number of surface elements (lines in 2d, triangles in 3d) that can overlap a single grid cell.
 The default is 100, which should be large enough for any simulation, unless you define very coarse grid cells relative to the size of surface elements they contain.

-.. _global-cellmax:

-The *cellmax* keyword
-  determines the maximum number of grid cells that a single surface element (lines in 2d, tringles in 3d) can overlap.
-This keyword is only used if the *persurf* algorithm defined by the *surfgrid* keyword is invoked.
-The default is 100, which should be large enough for most simulations, unless you define one or more very large surface elements relative to the size of grid cells they intersect.

 .. _global-splitmax:

 The *splitmax* keyword